Konado22/Konado22.github.io/README.md

 Web Developer <h1/>

-Welcome to my portfolio.
-To see a live deployment of this webpage please visit <br/> https://konado22.github.io/
+Welcome to my portfolio! <br/> To see a live deployment of this webpage please visit <br/> https://konado22.github.io/